Blackfriars shipwrecks

 The Blackfriars shipwrecks were a series of wrecks discovered by archaeologist Peter Marsden in the Blackfriars area of the banks of the River Thames in London, England.
 The wrecks were discovered while building a riverside embankment wall along the River Thames.
-Marsden discovered the first on 6 September 1962 and the next two were discovered in 1970.
-A later discovery added to the previous three wrecks, constituting now what is known as the four Blackfriars wrecks.
+Marsden discovered the first on 6 September 1962 and the other three were discovered in 1969–1970.
+Together they are now known as the four Blackfriars wrecks.

 Blackfriars I

 Discovered by Peter Marsden on 6 September 1962, the first Blackfriars ship became the earliest known indigenous seagoing sailing ship to be found in northern Europe, dating back to the 2nd century AD.
 The wreck is dated to a period of great Roman expansion and construction.
 Found between Blackfriars Bridge and Blackfriars Railway Bridge during the construction of a new riverside wall, the Blackfriars I has been variously interpreted as a native Brythonic shipbuilding style or a traditional Roman style.

 Blackfriars I was 52-55 ft long, and 6 metres broad in the beam.
 The ship was quite flat-bottomed; there was no keel, but "two thick flat keel-planks which lay side by side with a central seam between them".
 The ship had had a Teredo worm infestation, so it was probably seagoing at some point.

 The Blackfriars I was built frame-first, meaning that the frame of the ship was built before building the rest of the ship.
 This method was much faster and saved wood, and was advanced for the period.
 Marsden described the ship as having a carvel-built hull, caulked with hazel shavings and pine resin; the hull planks were secured with clench-nails.
 On the ship, a bronze votive coin of the Emperor Domitian was found in the mast-step.
 The ship was wrecked while carrying cargo that consisted of 26 LT of Kentish ragstone, a type of building stone.
 The cargo has shifted to the port side, and the ship had sunk with a list (lean) to port, probably after it was heeled (leaned over) by a collision.
 With further findings about the area of operation of the ship, Marsden suggested Blackfriars I was used for construction purposes.
 The rest of the cargo included: two pottery sherds, a wooden mallet, and a piece of leather.
-Marsden was able to conclude, using the location and position of the wreck that it crashed into another vessel, a collision which was responsible for the ship sinking.
+Marsden was able to conclude, using the location and position of the wreck, that it crashed into another vessel, a collision which was responsible for the ship sinking.